 From gold coins to digital wallets, the way people pay and how businesses receive payments have changed a lot.
 But the current payment industry is a particularly complex space.
-Hundreds of companies offer financial services that carve up the payment process into smaller, more intricate parts.
+Hundreds of companies offer payment systems and financial services that carve up the payment process into smaller, more intricate parts.

 The evolution of payments over the past four decades